Workers' Comp Case Summary: Capano v. Bound Brook Relief Fire Co.

 The fire company argued that Mr. Capano’s injury was due to his age and that his condition was unrelated to his fall, relying on their expert’s examination which attributed only 10% of his total disability to the fall.
 The workers compensation statute specifically prohibits awarding damages, “due to the natural aging process.”
 However, the burden of proof lies on the respondent to show by competent evidence that the petitioner had a pre-existing loss of function.
 The Superior Court deferred to the judge of compensation’s conclusion regarding this issue.
 The judge of compensation concluded that the respondent failed to provide any evidence of the preexisting functional loss, due to aging or previous injury.

 Based on this assessment, the Superior Court held that the record did not afford the court an ability to differ from the judge of compensations ruling for Mr. Capano.
 Mr. Capano as a volunteer member of the fire company was performing a “public fire duty” by way of “maintenance” of the firehouse.
-Therefore, the judgement of the Division of Worker’s Compensation was affirmed and the benefits awarded were left unchanged.
+Therefore, the judgment of the Division of Worker’s Compensation was affirmed and the benefits awarded were left unchanged.